charmoniumQ/PROBE/docs/benchmark_suite/README.md

 # Future Work

-In the future, we plan to implement compilation for more packages, in particular xSDK [@bartlettXSDKFoundationsExtremescale2017] packages.
+In the future, we plan to implement compilation for more packages, particularly xSDK [@bartlettXSDKFoundationsExtremescale2017] packages.
-Compilation for these packages may be different than Apache and Linux because xSDK is organized into many dozens of loosely related packages.
+Compilation for these packages may differ from ApacheHttpd and Linux because xSDK is organized into many dozens of loosely related packages.
 We also plan to implement computational workflows.
-Workflows likely have a different syscall access pattern unlike HTTP servers because the files may be quite large, unlike `cp` because workflows have CPU work blocked by I/O work, and unlike archiving because there are multiple "stages" to the computation.
+Workflows likely have a different syscall access pattern, unlike HTTP servers because the files may be quite large, unlike `cp` because workflows have CPU work blocked by I/O work, and unlike archiving because there are multiple "stages" to the computation.

-We encourage future work that implements interrupting provenance collector using faster methods like library interposition or eBPF as opposed to `ptrace`.
+We encourage future work that implements an interrupting provenance collector using faster methods like library interposition or eBPF instead of `ptrace`.
-Between them, there are pros and cons: eBPF requires privileges, but could be exposed securely by a setuid/setgid binary; library interposition assumes the tracee only uses libc to make I/O operations.
+Between them, there are pros and cons: eBPF requires privileges but could be exposed securely by a setuid/setgid binary; library interposition assumes the tracee only uses libc to make I/O operations.
-None of the interrupting collectors we know of exploit it, some of the interruption work may be "postponed";
-if a file is read, it can be copied at any time unless/until it gets mutated ("copy-on-write-after-read").
+Another optimization postponing work to off the critical path: if a file is read, it can be copied at any time unless/until it gets mutated ("copy-on-write-after-read").
 Other reads can be safely copied after the program is done, and new file writes obviously do not need to be copied at all.
 Perhaps the performance overhead would be low enough to be "always on", however storage and querying cost need to be dispatched with as well.

 # Conclusion

-We intend this work to bridge from research to practical use of provenance collectors and an invitation for future research.
+We intend this work to bridge research to practical use of provenance collectors and an invitation for future research.
-In order to bridge research into practice, we identified reproducible and usable provenance collectors from prior work, and evaluated their performance on synthetic and real-world workloads.
+In order to bridge research into practice, we identified reproducible and usable provenance collectors from prior work and evaluated their performance on synthetic and real-world workloads.
 In order to invite future research, we collated and minimized a benchmark suite and identified gaps in prior work.
 We believe this work and the work it enables will address the practical concerns of a user wanting to use a provenance collector.